tmwlcx/Offbeat/proposal/references.md

 Michael B. Eisen, Paul T. Spellman, Patrick O. Brown, David Botstein Proceedings of the National Academy of Sciences Dec 1998, 95 (25) 14863-14868;

+**Principal Components Analysis**

+* Pros - helps removes correlated features and reduce the number of dimensions.
+This step is key given that this model needs to be visualized and it is hard to visualize with many dimensions.
+Also, hierarchical clustering is computationally intensive and will perform better with less features.

+* Cons - using principal components instead of features, the data can seem less readable and more difficult to interpret.

+* Summary - A popular and well known approach for deriving a lower number of features from a larger set of attributes.

+Data Gareth James, Daniela Witten, Trevor Hastie, Robert Tibshirani.
+An Introduction to Statistical Learning : with Applications in R. New York :Springer, 2013.
+Chapter 10 373-414
 **Visualization Stuff**

 * Data Visualization with d3.js